Brian Kenny (sportscaster): Awards

-Brian won a National Sports Emmy for Baseball Tonight in 2003, was the 2004 Sports Illustrated Media Willy of the Year and the recipient of the 2005 Sam Taub Award for excellence in boxing broadcasting.
+A 9-time National Sports Emmy Award winner and Sports Illustrated Media Personality of the Year recipient, Brian Kenny is a studio host and analyst for MLB Network.
+He is also the recipient of the 2005 Sam Taub Award for excellence in boxing broadcasting.

+Kenny was inducted into The New York State Baseball Hall of Fame in 2023.

+In July 2026, he received the prestigious Henry Chadwick Award from the Society for American Baseball Research.

 Personal life

-Kenny is married to Nicole Jacqueline Desy, and they have five children together.
+Brian Kenny is married to Coco Kenny, and they have five children together.